Broadly, I am passionate about adapting machine learning techniques to fields like agriculture, with a focus on developing

 Research Intern World Agroforestry Center (July 2016 - August 2016)

-Towards Efficient Neural Zeroth-Order Optimization Algorithms CMU Machine Learning Department (August 2021 - present)
+Neural Zeroth-Order Optimization: Empirical Study and Insights CMU Machine Learning Department (August 2021 - May 2022)

-- Under SCS Honors Thesis Program, exploring zeroth-order (derivative-free) optimization techniques that (1) make no assumptions about underlying objective function (2)
+- Under SCS Honors Thesis Program, explored zeroth-order (derivative-free) optimization techniques that (1) make no assumptions about underlying objective function (2)

 require few queries to the (potentially noisy) zeroth-order oracle, (2) scale well to higher-dimensions with minimal computation between queries.

 - Advised by Prof. Pradeep Ravikumar

 and Arun Suggala.